harmindersinghnijjar/quora-qa-automation/README.md

 [OpenAI API](https://openai.com/api/) - a powerful artificial intelligence API that provides access to GPT-3, a language model capable of generating human-like text.
 It can be used for a variety of natural language processing tasks, such as language translation, summarization, and conversation generation.

-Tkinter- A framework for developing GUI applications in Python.
-It provides a simple and intuitive interface for creating windows, dialogs, buttons, menus, and other user interfaces elements.
-It is cross-platform and works on Windows, Linux, and Mac OS X.

 ### Language:

 - [Python](https://www.python.org/)